Insoft-UK/Xprime/Xcode/Tools/hpppl+/README.md

 ## HP PPL+ for HP Prime Programming Language
 **Command Line Tool**

 **HP PPL+** is a pre-processor that improves readability and maintainability of HP PPL code.
 It supports custom regex rules, can extract PPL source from **.hpprgm** and **.hpappprgm** files, and can also **compress** PPL source into a compact, optimized form for the HP Prime.
-PPL+ supports add-ons that enable conversion of Adafruit resources into PPL.
+HP PPL+ supports add-ons that enable conversion of Adafruit resources into PPL.
 Using these **add-ons**, **<a href="https://github.com/Insoft-UK/PrimePlus/blob/main/assets/HP.md">Adafruit</a>** fonts and Adafruit_GFX **.h** files can be converted to PPL.
 In addition, the **GROB** add-on allows image files to be imported and converted as well.

 **Compression** of your code results in it taking up less space, making it use less storage of your HP Prime's storage memory giving you more space for more programs.